notsnip/first-website/README.md

 ## **snipc's homepagage (legacy)**
 Made with Kursor.js ,Vanilla CSS ,HTML ,3 lines of Javascript.

 > I'm working on more feature packed and minimal website.
-Star it [here](https://github.com/realsnipc/snipc-me) (in development).
+Star it [here](https://github.com/realsnipc/snipc.me) (in development.)